 - Learn about targeted therapy programmes (Intensive Interaction, Attention Autism, Curiosity Approach) to support the development of basic communication skills.

-This online workshop supports education staff who are supporting young people with speech, language and communication needs in secondary schools to:
+This online workshop aims to support education staff who are supporting young people with speech, language and communication needs in secondary schools to:

 - Develop their understanding the basic principles of speech, language and communication.